Give the Gift of Reading This Christmas (Gift Guide)

 My 5th published book is a unique historical novel, called "THE CHRISTMAS VICTORY, A Gem of a Sermon All Wrapped Up in A Historicak Novel."
 It's about H.W.
 Longfellow, his son and and Mark Twain.

-OR order your full-color gift copies for the readers on your list now.
-(Click "Buy now" below, then "Buy for others" at the right of the sales page.)
+OR order your signed full-color gift copies for the readers on your list from FindANewBook for only $18.74 INCLUDING tax & /S7Hnow.

 My 3rd choice: The one I wish I had written (The Shack) :